Frequently Asked Questions

 The length of time depends on whether the floor is honed or gloss.
 A honed floor of about 60 sqm can be completed in one day but depending on the type of stone, for example slate, we might need to visit a second day to examine the sealant.
 A gloss floor could take substantially longer because we need to polish the floor a few more times to achieve that mirror finish.
 Here is our process:

-- Stripping of old sealant is not always required if we’re going to use diamond pads, however this process offers the best results when cleaning dirty grout lines.
-The sealant must be rinsed and vacuumed thoroughly before the next process.
+- Stripping of old sealant is not always required if we’re going to use diamond pads, however this process offers the best results when removing dirt from grout and tiny holes.
+The cleaning solution must be rinsed and vacuumed thoroughly before the next process.

 - Filling of cracks and holes depends on the state of the floor and could take several hours.